Georgakopoulos-Soares-lab/ZSeeker/README.md

   --output_dir OUTPUT_DIR
   --gff_file GFF_FILE Optional GFF file for gene annotation.
 Only 'gene' features are used.
   --drop_threshold DROP_THRESHOLD
-                        Drop threshold used within subarrays
-                        detection logic.
-Default = 50.
+                        Drop threshold used within subarrays detection logic.
+Acts as earlier stopping threshold.
+Lower values result in smaller Z-DNA sequences and larger values result in fewer but larger Z-DNA sequences.
   --total_sequence_scoring
-                        If set, compute only a single
-                        transitions-based total score per
-                        sequence (one row each).
-Skips subarray
-                        detection altogether.
+                        If set, calculate the total score of all provided sequences, without looking for Z-DNA subsequences.
+Useful for researchers who have short sequences and want to estimate their Z-DNA potential.
 ```